Universal Pictures: Early years

 On March 15, 1915, Laemmle opened the world's largest motion picture production facility, Universal City Studios, on a 230-acre (0.9-km^{2}) converted farm just over the Cahuenga Pass from Hollywood.
 Studio management became the third facet of Universal's operations, with the studio incorporated as a distinct subsidiary organization.
 Unlike other movie moguls, Laemmle opened his studio to tourists.
 Universal became the largest studio in Hollywood and remained so for a decade.
 However, it sought an audience mostly in small towns, producing mostly inexpensive melodramas, westerns, and serials.

 In 1916, Universal formed a three-tier branding system for their releases.
 Unlike the top-tier studios, Universal did not own any theaters to market its feature films.
-Universal branding their product gave theater owners and audiences a quick reference guide.
+Universal branding its product gave theater owners and audiences a quick reference guide.
 Branding would help theater owners judge films they were about to lease and help fans decide which movies they wanted to see.
 Universal released three different types of feature motion pictures: